jp172/covid19-ventilator-optimization/README.md

 ## What to expect

 Simulations of our Algorithm for scheduling patients to hospital beds.
-Yellow and green colors are favorable hospital capacities, whereas red hospitals symbolise overburdened hospitals.
+Yellow and green colors are favorable hospital capacities, whereas red hospitals symbolize overburdened hospitals.

 ### Our Optimization Algorithm